ibm-hyperknowledge/hklib/README.md

 </p>

 The KES is a UI that showcases a graphical representation of the data stored in the HKBase.
-Besides visualisation, the KES allows users to curate the knowledge represented in the base (by creating, removing, or updating entities and/or relationships, and organizing knowledge) and offers a query interface for knowledge retrieval.
-This version of the KES is a trial version, with limited storage, processing, memory, and persistance.
+Besides visualization, the KES allows users to curate the knowledge represented in the base (by creating, removing, or updating entities and/or relationships, and organizing knowledge) and offers a query interface for knowledge retrieval.
+This version of the KES is a trial version, with limited storage, processing, memory, and persistence.

 <p align="center">